 How many prizes are offered?

 As of 2014, NEPCA offers two prizes each year, the Amos St. Germain Prize and the Carol Mitchell Prize.
-These prizes are named in honor of two of our colleagues who have been longtime supporters of popular culture studies and of NEPCA.
+These prizes are named in honor of two of our colleagues who have been longtime supporters of popular culture studies, NEPCA, and graduate student research.

 What is the nomination process?